 But you should never talk to, or give a statement to, the other party’s insurance company, as it may use your statement against you, either to minimize your personal injury claim or to deny your injury claim altogether.

-During the initial consultation after an auto accident, we advise you to bring as much information as possible, including:
+During the initial consultation after a car accident, we advise you to bring as much information as possible, including:

 In California, you may not be entitled to claim compensation for pain and suffering if you were not insured at the time of the accident.
 Talk to your lawyer about this issue if you are uninsured.

 If you’ve been involved in an auto accident that was not your fault—or at least mostly not your fault—you may wonder what compensation you may be entitled to.
 When an accident is very minor, many people will file a police report and let their insurance company know, but they may decide to simply pay the losses out of pocket to avoid having their insurance rates potentially go up.
-For a more serious accident you may be entitled to the following damages:

-- Compensatory damages are the most common type of damages, and meant to “make you whole again”.
+Economic damages are the most common type of damages, and are meant to “make you whole again”.

-- General damages include those that do not have an easily-calculated dollar amount.
-General damages tend to be much more subjective, and include the following:
+Non-economic damages tend to be much more subjective, and include the following:

 Following a car collision, after ensuring everyone is taken care of medically, the question of who was at fault typically arises.
 Determining fault can be tricky, however from the insurance company’s perspective, it is determined in the following manner.
 The first issue is whether a state is “fault” or “no fault.”
-California, like many other states is considered a fault, or tort state in regard to automobile accidents.
+California, like many other states, is considered a fault, or tort state in regard to automobile accidents.